KamilDataAnalyst/fitness_training_analytics/README.md

 | **SQL Server** | Cleaned and transformed the data, built the Star Schema, and created analytical views for Power BI.                         |
 | **DAX**                | Created the date table and analytical measures, including estimated 1RM, KPI metrics, and virtual filtering with `TREATAS`. |
 | **Power BI**           | Built an interactive and easy-to-understand dashboard for analyzing the training data.                                      |

+## 🔄 Data Pipeline

+The process started with inspecting the raw SQLite database and extracting the required data into a staging table.
+The data was then cleaned and transformed in SQL Server, where I built a Star Schema and prepared analytical views.

+Finally, I created DAX measures and used the prepared data to build an interactive Power BI dashboard.